-- The session will engage attendees in the learning and discovery process by actively facilitating attendee involvement.
+- The session engages attendees in the learning and discovery process by actively facilitating attendee involvement.
 Speakers are expected to provide perspective and insight on critical issues facing the field through dialogue, storytelling, case studies, lessons learned, etc. Accepted proposals will include examples of how attendees will be engaged throughout the session.

 - Participants are provided multiple strategies that expand thinking and can be applied to practice.